matzschmanski/workspace_spass/README.md

 ## Continuous Integration

 This project uses GitHub Actions for continuous integration.
 The CI pipeline is configured to run the tests on every pull request and merge to the main branch.
 The configuration file for the GitHub Actions workflow can be found at `.github/workflows/ci.yml`.

+## Mini Transactions

+Mini transactions allow players to purchase additional resources (wood, stone, gold) to boost their progress in the game.
+These transactions are currently mocked and do not involve real payment providers.
+Players can use the mini transaction buttons in the game interface to purchase resources and enhance their gameplay experience.